bluaLIPA/senior_project/README.md

 This is my senior project.
-Me with my peers created ChatBot that can answer question related to the KAZGUU University Library including :
+Me with my peers created ChatBot that can answer questions related to the KAZGUU University Library including :
  - Information about books and their existence and location in the library
  - Infrastructure of the Library
  - Working hours of the library and so on...